petervandenabeele/spelfouten/README.md

 * based on `BERTje`:  {'mcc': 0.7794099474524135, 'tp': 100, 'tn': 9991, 'fp': 9, 'fn': 50, 'eval_loss': 0.06995266284639894}

-As a last step, I also added 50 more exmaples of other random spelling mistakes.
+As a last step, I also added 50 more examples of other random spelling mistakes.

 * based on `RobBERT`: {'mcc': 0.7450613407884148, 'tp': 114, 'tn': 9998, 'fp': 2, 'fn': 86, 'eval_loss': 0.08463327962564625}
 * based on `BERTje`:  {'mcc': 0.6766900170856324, 'tp': 101, 'tn': 9991, 'fp': 9, 'fn': 99, 'eval_loss': 0.10399121355988196}

 For the random spelling mistakes, there is _no_ prediction at all.
-Of the 50 examples, only 1 was discovered as a true positive, the other 49 are false negative (the `fn` value increases with 49, for bith models) :-/
+Of the 50 examples, only 1 was discovered as a true positive, the other 49 are false negative (the `fn` value increases with 49, for both models) :-/

 ## Performance

-For the training, we used the CPU (7 cores on my laptop), and this took **130 minutes** in the end.
+For the training, I used the CPU (7 cores on my laptop), and this took **130 minutes** in the end.
+The time needed for the training was strongly increasing during my experiments, probably because I added more and more examples.
 One of the reasons I used the CPU (and not the GPU) for training, is that I would run into OOM (Our Of Memory) errors on the GPU quickly.
 There was 2.4 GB of the 4 GB assigned for the python program, but already early in the process, some OOM would show up.
 This did not occur with the CPU training, and did also not occur with the GPU inference